Workiva: Applications

 Workiva's reporting software was created for executives that want to integrate data from different systems, and desire software that updates automatically.

-The majority of Fortune 500 companies use Workiva’s software.

 European companies use Wdesk to comply with European Securities and Markets Authority’s reporting mandates.

 Global Legal Entity Identifier (GLEIF) deployed the Workiva platform to create their annual report which was then showcased by ESMA as a paragon for European Single Electronic Format (ESEF)-compliance reporting.

 In September 2021, Workiva formed a partnership with Wilson Sonsini (WSGR), a premier legal firm, to automate the generation of the SEC Form S-1.
 The new application is known as the WS-1 and helps reduce the time needed to prepare IPO statements.